 You will have to undergo a criminal background check.
 Which is standard practice?
 They want to know who they are renting to, and if you have serious offenses on your record, it could hurt your chances of being able to rent at that property.
 A person with an arrest record but no convictions will be looked at differently than someone who had committed serious crimes.

 Everything is reviewed, and the determination to rent to you is at the property owner’s decision.
 The best policy is to be accurate with all information stated on your application.
 Many state LIHTC programs or individual owner-occupancy policies may not rent to those who register for specific past criminal behavior.

 How to Find Tax-Credit Apartments Near You

 You apply for a LIHTC apartment through any apartment complex participating in the housing program.
 These are highly desired programs and fill up quickly.
 Do not get discouraged if you don’t find an opening right away.
 Remember, you can apply at properties anywhere in your state.
 Call or go online to check for availability.
 It will save you time and gas.
 Look at the communities that say, “Low-Income Housing Tax Credit,” and click the property name to learn more.

 What Happens After I Apply

-Your application is processed, if you are approved you will be notified of the date you can move in.
-If there are no availabilities you will be put on a waiting list which should be from a few months but no longer than a year.
+Your application is processed when you are approved; you will be notified of the date you can move in.
+If there are no availabilities, you will be put on a waiting list, which should be from a few months but no longer than a year.
 Speak to the property manager to find out how long a wait, but the wait is not usually long as these are not a set amount of government apartments, but private property owners that sign up with the program.
 If you have been placed on a waiting list, keep in contact with your housing office for any changes.
 The HUD Help Desk Monday through Friday from 8:30 am to 5:00 pm EST at 1-800-245-2691.